The Comprehensive Leadership Program (CLP) consists of:

 - A series of Co-curricular Leadership Opportunities, Activities, and Experiences.

 The courses and activities are organized around three distinct "themes" or phases.
-By design, each phase begins in the Spring semester, and no more than 40 students will be admitted into the program within a given academic year.
+By design, each phase begins in the Spring semester, and approximately 40 students will be admitted into the program within a given academic year.

 If a CLP course puts a student over 18 credits in a semester (up to 21), the extra fee will be waived.
 Students are responsible for extra fees related to any non-CLP credits.